Nick Massouh

 Biography

-Nick Massouh is a postgraduate student (PhD) in the Department of Chemistry at King’s College London.
-Nick completed his BSc in Biomedical Sciences at the University of Kent (UKC) in 2020, where his final year project focused on myosin kinetics in cardiac and skeletal muscle tissue.
-He then moved on to Mulligan lab at UKC to undertake an MRes, where he explored the structure and binding activity of members from the tripartite-ATP-independent-periplasmic (TRAP) membrane transporter family in bacteria and archaea.
+Nick Massouh is a postgraduate (PhD) student in the Department of Chemistry at King’s College London.
+He completed his BSc in Biomedical Sciences at the University of Kent (UKC) in 2020, where his final-year project focused on myosin kinetics in cardiac and skeletal muscle tissue.
+He then joined the Mulligan Lab at UKC to undertake an MRes, during which he explored the structure and binding activity of members of the tripartite ATP-independent periplasmic (TRAP) membrane transporter family in bacteria and archaea.

-After his studies, Nick moved to industry, where he held R&D roles at leading UK biotechs, including LabGenius Therapeutics, where he gained experience in machine-learning guided antibody engineering, and at Engitix Therapeutics, where contributed to drug profiling and target validation campaigns in fibrosis and oncology.
+Following his studies, Nick moved into industry, holding R&D roles at leading UK biotechnology companies, including LabGenius Therapeutics, where he gained experience in machine-learning-guided antibody engineering, and Engitix Therapeutics, where he contributed to drug profiling and target validation campaigns in fibrosis and oncology.

-In 2024, Nick shifted back to academia to undertake a PhD project under the supervision of Dr Robert Jefferson.
-His project involves combining computational and wet-lab methods to rationally design peptide agonists against orphan GPCRs.
+In 2024, Nick returned to academia to begin a PhD under the supervision of Dr Robert Jefferson.
+His project combines computational and wet-lab approaches to understand the determinants of peptide-mediated GPCR signalling.

 Research Interests: